SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 `phi` is a trial solution,
-`autodiff` is a boolean variable that determines whether to use automatic, differentiation(not supported while) or numerical, `derivative` is a method that calculates derivative, `training_strategies` determine which training strategy will be used.
+`autodiff` is a boolean variable that determines whether to use automatic, differentiation(not supported while) or numerical, `derivative` is a method that calculates derivative, `strategy` determine which training strategy will be used.

 The method `discretize` do interpret from ModelingToolkit PDE form to the PINNs Problem.